TolunayHos/safe-sverige-db/README.md

 This project is built using Express Node JS.
+It serves as a backend for [Sweden Safety Map](https://swedensafety.netlify.app/) web application (see the source code: [here](https://github.com/TolunayHos/sweden-safety-map)).

 ![Architecture diagram](MapArchitecture.png)